 Water Puppets - Vietnamese Water Puppets were invented thousands of years ago by farmers in the Red River Delta region near Hanoi, as a means to entertain themselves when the rains flooded their paddy fields.
-Today puppeteers stand in waist deep water and control the puppets via poles and strings.
+Today puppeteers stand in waist deep water and control the puppets via pole and strings.
 Most plays focus on folklores and tales of rural life.

-DAY 9: HANOI - HALONG BAY
+DAY 9: HANOI TO HALONG BAY

-Drive 4 hours today from Hanoi to Halong, where you will take an overnight cruise to the far-most corners of the bay on a traditional Vietnamese boat.
-There is usually a crowd of boats at the docks; however, the cruise itself will be scenic and relaxing.
+Drive four hours today from Hanoi to Halong, where you will take an overnight cruise to the far-most corners of the bay.
 Boarding your boat could involve navigating your way over and through other boats, moored between it and the dock, sometimes without handrails, ladders or assistance from staff.

-The boats hold about 40 passengers; have an enclosed dining area and an open area on the upper deck.
-Enjoy lunch on board as you cruise out into the bay, stopping to anchor for an afternoon of activities (which are subject to change due to cruise selection and weather conditions).
-Sightseeing includes visiting underground caves on the islands, which require climbing up and down steps inside and outside of the caves.
+Enjoy lunch on board as you cruise out into the bay, stopping to anchor for an afternoon of activities.
+Activities are subject to change due to cruise selection and weather conditions.

+Sightseeing usually includes visiting underground caves on the islands which involves climbing up and down lots of steps.
 End the day on deck with a drink in hand to watch the sunset over the bay followed by a freshly prepared dinner, before retiring to your cabin for the night.